 Below is a photo of an outcrop of Sericite Phyllite on the western side of the Area 1:

 The eastern sides of the ridges in Area 1 also have intense phyllic alteration zone, although not as advanced as the western sides.
 There are large zones of sericite alteration that are expressed by flakes of sericite and quartz in the clay/cobble cover.

-Black Chlorite Alteration
+Black and Green Chlorite Alteration

-Of all the alteration types found on the Prospect, Black Chlorite alteration is the most important regarding VMS deposits.
-Black Chlorite alteration is exclusive to VMS deposits.
-Black Chlorite alteration replaces feldspar, occurs in the phreatic arkose breccias on the west side of the Prospect, and can be seen on the walls of the washes in exposed breccia rock.
-The seismic surveys that have been done align well with Black Chlorite outcrops, and the Black Chlorite indicates where many more several more untested potential pits are located.
+Of all the alteration types found on the Prospect, Black Chlorite alteration is one of the most important because this alteration is exclusive to VMS deposits.
+Black Chlorite alteration replaces feldspar, and occurs in abundance in Area 1; the black chlorite can be seen on the walls of the washes of exposed breccia rock.
+The areas where the seismic surveys have been done align well with Black Chlorite outcrops on their perimeters, and the Black Chlorite indicates where many more untested potential pits are located.

 Four 50-foot core holes were drilled in the breccias, and extensive black chlorite alteration of the feldspar was prevalent in two of them.

 Another photo of Black Chlorite alteration is shown below, gathered about a hundred feet from the Needle Overlook park bench at the end of the sidewalk: